Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: Introduction

-PINN has been proved to be able to solve multiple specification PDEs, and can handle multiple applications involving physics, chemistry and biology \citep{ref21,ref23,ref26,ref27,ref28}.
-Using PINN framework to solve more complex partial differential equations, such as N-S equations, is the focus of our work. \citet{ref29} investigated the possibility of using PINN to approximate the Euler equations that model high-speed aerodynamic flows. \citet{ref29} proposed Physics Informed Extreme Learning Machine (PIELM), which is a rapid version and demonstrated to solve N-S equations in a lid-driven cavity at low Reynolds numbers. \citet{ref26} proposed the PhysGeoNet to solve the N-S equations using the finite difference discretizations of the PDE residuals in the neural network loss formulation. \citet{ref19} proposed the DiscretizationNet, which employs a generative CNN-based encoder–decoder model with PDE variables as both input and output features.
+PINN has been proved to be able to solve multiple specification PDEs, and can handle multiple applications involving physics, chemistry and biology \citep{ref21,ref23,ref26,ref27,ref28,ref35}.
+PINN also has atypical applications. \citet{ref41} proposed a new framework for trajectory transfer optimization control, which obtains the first-order necessary conditions for the optimal control problem by applying the Pontryagin minimum principle.
+At this point, PINN transform solving partial differential problems into optimal control problems.
+So for logistics and transportation problems \citep{ref36,ref37,ref38,ref39,ref40}, the same solution approach can also be used.
+The model \citep{ref42} used assumes noisy measurements and a partially unknown first-order model to solve the problem of traffic density reconstruction using measurements from probe vehicles (PVs) with a low penetration rate.
+Using PINN framework to solve complex PDEs, such as N-S equations, is the focus of our work. \citet{ref29} investigated the possibility of using PINN to approximate the Euler equations that model high-speed aerodynamic flows. \citet{ref29} proposed Physics Informed Extreme Learning Machine (PIELM), which is a rapid version and demonstrated to solve N-S equations in a lid-driven cavity at low Reynolds numbers. \citet{ref19} proposed the DiscretizationNet, which employs a generative CNN-based encoder–decoder model with PDE variables as both input and output features.
 DiscretizationNet is demonstrated to solve the steady, incompressible N-S equations in 3-D for several cases such as, lid-driven cavity, flow past a cylinder and conjugate heat transfer.

+The above mentioned method mainly optimizes PINN by modifying the network structure.
+Another type of method mainly focuses on processing the equations itself to adapt to th neural networks.
+By useing arbitrarily accurate implicit Runge–Kutta time stepping schemes with unlimited number of stages, \citet{ref30} proposed discrete time models. \citet{ref32} decomposed the order of differentiation to reduce complexity and avoid seeking high-order derivatives for a single neural network.
+Theory-guided hard constraint projection (HCP) \citep{ref33} used finite difference format templates to construct projection operators, and uses the objective function values obtained after projection as the target learning of the neural network. \citet{ref26} proposed the PhysGeoNet to solve the N-S equations using the finite difference discretizations of PDEs residuals in the neural network loss formulation.